InterSTEMDev/interstem.us/_posts/december2022blogs/2022-12-10-Questions for Daniel Moon.md

 <br><span style="font-weight: 900">
 What extracurriculars did you focus on?
 How should high school students choose their extracurriculars?</span>

-Your application should represent you, so when selecting activities you should do what YOU want to do.
+As mentioned before, your application should represent you, so when selecting activities you should do what YOU want to do.
 Highschool should be an exploratory period where you look into what you want to do and try new things.
 If you try your best in the activities you care most about, and strive to prepare for the future career you want, your application will build itself.
 Make sure you’re having fun with what you do too!
 I put Tetris down as my 9th CommonApp activity because I just loved playing the game so much throughout highschool.

 <br><span style="font-weight: 900">
 What should students do during summer?
 What did you do during your summers?</span>

 Make sure you’re spending your summer break ACTUALLY taking a break.
 Of course it doesn’t hurt to take one course or learn new things during the summer, but don’t bend over backwards to build your application over the summer.
 I didn’t really do anything the summer after freshman year other than taking a vacation, my sophomore year summer was a special case because of the pandemic so I had ample time to both rest and also study ahead a little bit in math which allowed me to test up into a higher level math class my senior year.
 The summer of junior year I spent working a job for the most part while also being indecisive about colleges.
 To be completely honest, most of the work I’ve done has taken place over the course of the school year.
+That's not to say that you can’t attend prestigious summer experiences or work hard over the summer, just make sure you’re not forcing yourself to do things just for college.

 <br><span style="font-weight: 900">
 Why did you choose your major? </span>

 I personally wish to pursue a career in research.
 I am not entirely sure which direction that research will take but I do know that it will be deeply involved in cell biology and as such I chose to study biochemistry.
-I find biochemical processes fascinating and that is single handedly the reason why I chose to pursue the major.
+I find biochemical processes fascinating and that is the reason why I chose to pursue the major.

 <br><span style="font-weight: 900">
 How can students practice better time management?</span>